Services How it works

 Outermost region fundingThe Azores qualifies for EU structural funds — enabling co-funded maritime development and competitive operational conditions.

-Naval presencePortuguese naval base in the Azores reinforces the archipelago as a strategically recognised Atlantic maritime location.
+Strategic Atlantic relevancePortuguese naval presence in the Azores reinforces the archipelago as a strategically recognised Atlantic maritime location.

 Hub

 Atlantic hub ambitionRegional government publicly committed to positioning the Azores as a recognised Atlantic maritime hub.
-Azauw is building the commercial layer that makes it real.

 2025+

-Active investment pipeline2025 Azores regional plan prioritises ocean investment and blue economy innovation — specific allocations for maritime services and port development.
+Active investment pipeline2025 Azores regional plan prioritises ocean investment and blue economy innovation — with specific allocations for maritime services and port development.

 Ready to call the Azores?